drizzyposh/drizzyposh/README.md

 - 🔭 I’m currently working on an Ecommerce app using React and Firebase.
 - 🌱 I’m currently learning React & Redux/Redux tool kit.
-- 👯 I’m looking to collaborate on Github.
+- 👯 I’m looking to collaborate on Github!
 - 💭 I'm a Gamer, love Swimming & listening to music.